philipphennig/tueaistylepack/README.md

 If you would like to contribute to this repository, please feel free to open an issue or a pull request.
 In particular, we welcome proposals for templates for posters, and PhD theses.

-## Contributors:
+## Contributors

 This repo is maintained by Philipp Hennig, who also wrote the thesis template.
 The beamer template is based on an earlier template built by Philipp Hennig and Marvin Pförtner.

-The color scheme, the Tübingen AI Logo, and various other design assets were developed by Franziska Schwarz.
+The color scheme, the Tübingen AI Logo, and various other design assets were developed by [Franziska Schwarz](https://www.franziska-schwar.de).